PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 How do we prevent dirty reads?
 One option would be to use the same lock, and to require any transaction that wants to read an object to briefly acquire the lock and then release it again immediately after reading.

-However, the approach of requiring read locks does not work well in practice, because one long-running write transaction can force many read-only transactionGs to wait until the long-running transaction has completed.
+However, the approach of requiring read locks does not work well in practice, because one long-running write transaction can force many read-only transactions to wait until the long-running transaction has completed.

 ## Snapshot Isolation and Repeatable Read